Initiatives 2006 -

 I have no record of any further developments and neither the “comprehensive research program focused on economic development in China” nor the “initiative to introduce a more focused MA program in the field” ever materialized.
 (As of late 2020 I haven’t heard of the “SHSS Strategic Plan to 2020” for probably a decade.)

-2007 / 5 / 31 I conduct a SOSC faculty vote (by secret voting) on the rumored appointment of X as division head—i.e., I implement normal professional practice when HKUST management fails to do—and inform all SOSC faculty by email of the results of the vote:
+2007 / 5 / 31 I conduct a SOSC faculty vote (by secret voting) on the rumored appointment of X as division head—i.e., I implement normal professional practice when HKUST management fails to do so—and inform all SOSC faculty by email of the results of the vote:

 we have 20 eligible faculty.